We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The bottle contains 100 capsules, each packing 65 mg of iron.

-All of Mason Natural’s supplements are manufactured following the current Good Manufacturing Practice (cGMP) guidelines enforced by the Food and Drug Administration (FDA).
+Mason Natural’s supplements are manufactured following the current good manufacturing practice (cGMP) guidelines enforced by the Food and Drug Administration (FDA).

 Zahler Iron Complex provides 25 mg of iron bisglycinate per capsule — or 139% of the DV — plus 60 mg of vitamin C.